pelias/documentation/getting-started/002-search.md

 * YMCA, Sadadeen, Northern Territory [distance: 2026.731]
 * YMCA, Ararat, Victoria [distance: 841.022]

-### Prioritize within a circular boundary
+### Prioritize within a circular region

 **TBD: insert image here**

-Let's say you're looking for the **nearest** YMCA locations, and are willing to travel no further than **50km** from your current location.
-You'd like the results to be sorted by distance from current location, in order to make your selection process easier.
-We can get this behavior by using `focus.point` in combination with `boundary.circle.*`.
-We can reuse the `focus.point.*` values as the `boundary.circle.lat` and `boundary.circle.lon`, and simply specify the required `boundary.circle.radius` value in kilometers.
+If you are looking for the nearest YMCA locations, and are willing to travel no farther than 50 kilometers from your current location, you likely would want the results to be sorted by distance from current location to make your selection process easier.
+You can get this behavior by using `focus.point` in combination with `boundary.circle.*`.
+You can use the `focus.point.*` values as the `boundary.circle.lat` and `boundary.circle.lon`, and add the required `boundary.circle.radius` value in kilometers.

 > [/v1/search?api_key={YOUR-KEY}&text=YMCA&focus.point.lat=-33.856680&focus.point.lon=151.215281&___boundary.circle.lat=-33.856680&boundary.circle.lon=151.215281&boundary.circle.radius=50___](http://pelias.bigdev.mapzen.com/v1/search?api_key={YOUR_API_KEY}&text=YMCA&focus.point.lat=-33.856680&focus.point.lon=151.215281&boundary.circle.lat=-33.856680&boundary.circle.lon=151.215281&boundary.circle.radius=50)